DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/PROCESS.md

 ## Project Overview

-This document outlines the development process for our egg fertility detection system, designed for high-speed, single-column conveyor belt egg processing using AWS services.
+This document outlines the development process for the egg fertility detection system, designed for high-speed, single-column conveyor belt egg processing using AWS services.
 The system balances speed, cost-efficiency, and accuracy through strategic design choices and optimizations.

 ## Development Stages